autoplot/documentation/javadoc/org/das2/system/EventQueueBlocker.md

-# org.das2.system.EventQueueBlockerTool for emptying the event queue.
-This will post an event and wait until
+# org.das2.system.EventQueueBlocker

- the event clears the event queue.
+Tool for emptying the event queue.
+This will post an event and wait until the event clears the event queue.

 ***
 <a name="clearEventQueue"></a>
 # clearEventQueue